 As members know, cities across Australia are continuing to grow.
 We are expecting Canberra's population to grow from 453,000 in 2021 to 695,000 by 2050, and we will need another 100,000 dwellings as a result.
 We are not delivering enough public and private housing to meet the demand that we are facing.
-As at the end of March, there were 3,189 applications on the public housing waitlist, with an average wait time of 220 days for people on the priority waitlist.
-The Greens took an initiative to the 2024 election that we thought, and that third parties like ACTCOSS said, would have been enough to clear that waitlist.
-We are sorry to say that we do not have the level of ambition on public housing, at least, to clear that.
+As at the end of March, there were 3,189 applications on the public housing wait list, with an average wait time of 220 days for people on the priority wait list.
+The Greens took an initiative to the 2024 election that we thought, and that third parties like ACTCOSS said, would have been enough to clear that wait list.
+We are sorry to say that we have not got the level of ambition on public housing, at least, to clear that.

-This population growth means that every city is under pressure to expand our boundaries, and there is pressure on our rural areas and on our environmental areas.
-There are a lot of challenges in managing all of this and in keeping our cities livable and inclusive.
+This population growth means that every city is under pressure to expand our boundaries, and there is pressure on our rural areas and pressure on our environmental areas.
+There are a lot of challenges in managing all of this and in keeping our cities liveable and inclusive and just as we do it.
 But endless sprawl is not giving us good outcomes.
 It is expensive to build new greenfield suburbs and provide the new roads, the schools and the services for them.
-We know with the land at Bluetts Block-and I thank the planning minister for referencing this-that sprawl is destroying our bush, our grasslands and our habitat.
+We know with the land at Blewitt's Block-and I thank the planning minister for referencing this-sprawl is destroying our bush, our grasslands and our habitat.
 It is causing extinctions.
-We also do not want to see more sprawl out at Coombs peninsula.
+We also do not want to see more sprawl out at Coombs Peninsula.

 We are in the midst of an environmental crisis.
 It is unprecedented.
 More plants and animals are being added every year to the list of vulnerable, threatened and now extinct animals.
 The loss of our biodiversity has been set out at length by the Commissioner for Sustainability and the Environment.
-In her State of the environment 2023 report, she explained very clearly that, year on year, our environment is degrading; it is getting worse.
+In her State of the environment 2023 report, she explained very clearly that year on year our environment is degrading; it is getting worse.
 What we are doing is not protecting it.
-The recent action taken by the ACT Greens to ensure the grassland earless dragon shows the kind of work we need to do to keep our precious areas safe from urban development.
+The recent action taken by the ACT Greens to ensure the grassland earless dragon shows the kind of work we need to do to keep our really precious areas safe from urban development.
 It highlights some of the steps we need to take when we expect government to take strong measures to address these crises.

 But we should not be pitting housing against the environment.
 The housing that we need should be closer to existing jobs, schools, public transport and services.
-Putting homes further away from all those services-from the jobs that you need to commute to every day, from the schools that you need to get to, and from your health facilities and your infrastructure-locks people into long, difficult and expensive car commutes.
+Putting homes further away from all of those services-from the jobs that you need to commute to every day, from the schools that you need to get to and from, your health facilities and your infrastructure-locks people into long, difficult and expensive car commutes.
 It increases the environmental impact of those developments through the transport emissions-our largest source of tracked emissions at the moment-and it increases the costs for people living in those homes.
-That situation is made worse by the endless nature of the sprawl that we have been seeing until recently.
+That situation is made worse from the endless nature of the sprawl that we have been seeing up until recently.